×

 Swot Analysis of "Celtel International B.V.: June 2004 (B)" written by G. Felda Hardymon, Ann Leamon includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Celtel B.v facing as an external strategic factors.
 Some of the topics covered in Celtel International B.V.: June 2004 (B) case study are - Strategic Management Strategies, IPO and Innovation & Entrepreneurship.

-Some of the macro environment factors that can be used to understand the Celtel International B.V.: June 2004 (B) casestudy better are - – there is backlash against globalization, talent flight as more people leaving formal jobs, central banks are concerned over increasing inflation, technology disruption, banking and financial system is disrupted by Bitcoin and other crypto currencies, digital marketing is dominated by two big players Facebook and Google, wage bills are increasing, there is increasing trade war between United States & China, geopolitical disruptions, etc
+Some of the macro environment factors that can be used to understand the Celtel International B.V.: June 2004 (B) casestudy better are - – increasing government debt because of Covid-19 spendings, central banks are concerned over increasing inflation, competitive advantages are harder to sustain because of technology dispersion, challanges to central banks by blockchain based private currencies, there is increasing trade war between United States & China, talent flight as more people leaving formal jobs, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing household debt because of falling income levels, there is backlash against globalization, etc

 12 Hrs